 Plastic free and sustainable bathroom swaps

 You may have stocked up on our refillable shampoo and conditioner or shampoo and conditioner bars for sustainable bathroom swaps, depending on how you prefer to keep your lovely hair clean.
-You may even have some plastic free Hairy Jayne kit, like a bamboo comb or Jesmonite resting block for your shampoo bar.
+You may even have some plastic free Hairy Jayne kit, like a bamboo comb or Jesmonite holder for your shampoo bar.

 Gone are the plastic toothbrush and earbuds made with plastic sticks.
 You may have even made a sustainable bathroom swap over to a solid toothpaste.